cypress-io/cypress/cypress/v0.0/documentation/5-References/0-CLI Tool.md

 ## `cypress get:path`

-Returns the path Cypress will be install to.
+Returns the path Cypress will be installed to.
 Additionally checks to see if Cypress already exists at that path.

 ***